22 Free Road Trip Games for Couples

 9. Degrees of Separation

-It’s also an excellent way for you and your partner to learn more about each other and the people around you.
+The Degrees of Separation is an excellent way for you and your partner to learn more about each other and the people around you.

 For example, if you’re trying to guess how many degrees of separation there are between yourself and President Barack Obama, you would ask questions like “How does he know my friend Jim?” or “How does he know my mother’s second cousin’s husband?”